Climate Summary for Florida - March 2014

 Prepared by Melissa Griffin and David F. Zierden.
-Thanks to L. Zuromski.
+Special thanks to L. Zuromski.

 Florida Climate Center